railsbridge/docs/README.md

   * called out in a blue box
   * the name is *not* markdown, but is a bold title for the tip box
   * content should be inside a nested block

+`insert "filename"`

+  * inserts the contents of one file inside another
+  * a way to do "partials"
+  * current limitations:
+    * only works with `.step` files
+    * inserted file must be in same directory as inserting file

 ## messages